davidpallmann/hashnode-backups/cl69bddx90a1my6nvgim26xvi.md

     ![deployment-project-structure.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659211651438/Q8fATnduu.png align="left")

-    A. This is a CDK vs project, and has the `Amazon.CDK.Lib` and `AWS.Deploy.Recipes.CDK.Common` packages installed.
+    A. This is a CDK project, and has the `Amazon.CDK.Lib` and `AWS.Deploy.Recipes.CDK.Common` packages installed.

     B. Examine the project files in Solution Explorer.
-The Generated folder contains generated code.
+The `Generated` folder contains generated code.
 Open Recipe.cs in the code editor.
 This is CDK generated from a deployment recipe, the default IaC code.
 You won't ever modify this directly, but will work in another file where you can extend or override this code.

     ![deployment-project-recipe.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659212245831/BZ2V2tNeo.png align="left")